 Calcium is a mineral found in many foods.
 It is common in dairy products.
 Healthy kidneys help your body absorb the calcium from the foods you eat.

 - Calcium is important for:

 - Teeth formation

-- Bone growth
+- o Bone growth

-- Blood clotting
+- o Blood clotting

-- Muscles
+- o Muscles

 In kidney failure: